How does Blockchain help Vaccine distribution?

 Regular environmental monitoring of storage conditions and transport and quick recall traceability will help ensure efficacy and build trust.

 The storage and transit of vaccines often lead to a considerable percentage of losses- due to distribution issues, spoilage or supply chain losses.
 Blockchain allows tracking of each vial of vaccine efficiently, mitigates risks and optimizes quality control.

-Researchers and doctors around the globe are coming together and take a collaborative approach to tackle covid-19 pandemic.
+Researchers and doctors worldwide are coming together and taking a collaborative approach to tackle the covid-19 pandemic.
 Blockchain becomes a single reference point to share and distribute data identified every moment on such a global scale.
 Moreover, the immutability of Blockchain ensures authenticity and makes it a ledger of truth.

 Despite various challenges, Blockchain has proved its worth in vaccine distribution.
 Organizations and concerned stakeholders worldwide understand the importance of Blockchain and are prepping to build an utterly transparent vaccine production and distribution system leveraging Blockchain.

 If you’re looking to transform your vaccine supply chain with Blockchain, we are ready to help you.
 Consult our team of blockchain experts and discuss your requirements.